 The goal of the Chicago Diabetes Project is to produce an unlimited source of cells suitable for safe transplantation, which are capable of controlling blood-sugar levels.
 These cells would be encapsulated to protect against the assaults of immune cells and allow the recipient to live with little or no dependency on medication needed to prevent rejection or the systemic immunosuppression of a transplant.

 The vision for this project began with seed funding and support from the Chicago-based Washington Square Health Foundation, and it became clear that the name of the city hosting this project could best identify it.
-Coordinated by Dr. Jose Oberholzer, director of cell transplantation at the University of Illinois at Chicago, and drawing on resources and talent from Chicago’s top universities and hospitals, as well as others from around the world, the project evolved into a worldwide consortium.
+Coordinated by Dr. José Oberholzer, Director of the Chicago Diabetes Project, and drawing on resources and talent from top universities and hospitals, as well as others from around the world, the project evolved into a worldwide consortium.

 Three of Chicago’s top hospitals will combine efforts and resources to serve as the clinical platform for islet cell transplantation and translational research for this project.
 The collaborative strategy for the Chicago Diabetes Project reflects the way the modern corporate world works in a global economy, using the best technologies and talent available to avoid duplicating efforts.
 Not only would these combined efforts directly improve and benefit Chicago’s healthcare community, but it would also bring a much needed biomedical and economic boost to the city.